Captions and Audio Descriptions for PC Multimedia

 An estimated 10 million Americans are blind or low vision, and audio descriptions are being demanded more frequently by consumers now that DVD technology makes audio descriptions available as an alternative audio track.
 Audio description should be used whenever an audience is blind, has poor vision, or cannot access the video portion of a multimedia presentation.

-For more information on the practice of audio description, see Media Access Group at WGBH.
+For more information on the current practice of audio description, see WGBH Descriptive Video Service.

 Text video, which commits both audio and video to text, can be used to translate multimedia for deaf or blind users.
 Text video also may be a good choice when the cost of audio descriptions is prohibitive.